1C:Enterprise supports two interface modes: Taxi and Forms in tabs.

-This mode has all features of Full-screen workplace mode.
+This mode has all features of Full-screen workplace mode (see page ).
 Besides, the hyperlink with user name and the About button are hidden from the system commands area.

 Click the user name to display a menu containing your profile settings and the Log out command.

 If the application is connected to the collaboration server, the window also displays user profile picture, phone and email fields, and user's current status.